-N1QL incorporated many performance and feature enhancements in Couchbase Server 4.5.1 as well as in the more recent Couchbase Server 4.6 Developer preview release.
+N1QL incorporated many performance and feature enhancements in Couchbase Server 4.5.1 as well as in the Couchbase Server 4.6 and above release.
 This article highlights some of the interesting performance enhancements.
 My earlier article Apps in N1QL Land: Magic With Pretty, Suffix, Update, and More, talks about salient N1QL enhancements in 4.5.1 release.